-If you have already been convicted for a sex crime in Texas, it’s time for you and your sex crime defense lawyer to focus on alternatives to prison.
+If you intend to plead guilty to a sex crime in Texas, it’s time for you and your sex crime defense lawyer to focus on alternatives to prison.
 Though many Texas sex crimes can bring sentences that include years in prison, such sentences can be avoided in some cases.

 For instance, defendants can seek pre-trial options such as deferred adjudication.

 What is deferred adjudication?

 Deferred adjudication is a type of plea deal which allows defendants to avoid a trial and potential conviction.
 This involves entering a plea of guilty, no contest or “nolo contendere” to a charge of a sex crime in exchange for the judge imposing the alternative to a trial known as deferred adjudication.

 That alternative can include meeting requirements of community supervision, performing community service tasks, and attending educational programs.
 The court thus “defers” the finding of guilt in a trial by allowing the defendant to comply with such alternatives.

 If compliance is achieved, the case is then dismissed by the judge and the defendant is not considered to have a final conviction, although the criminal charge will remain on his or her record.